ghislainp/PyRTM/README.md

  * Python 3.6.
  * If needed, SMARTS 2.9.5 must be compiled and installed on your system `$PATH` as `smarts295`.
  * SBDart is compiled during the setup using numpy.distutils, which requires a working fortran compiler.
+E.g. if using Anaconda: `conda install -c conda-forge fortran-compiler`
  * Numpy and Pandas are required.